svetryabova/NMHUcovid19/papers/README.md

-# Papers related to our project
+# Papers related to the project
 Here are some articles on clustering algorithms:

 * Python scikit algorithms: https://scikit-learn.org/stable/modules/clustering.html